 How does the Skullcandy Indy Evo sound?

-The frequency response chart for the Skullcandy Indy Evo shows a boost in bass and sub-bass, but otherwise it follows our house curve fairly closely.
+The frequency response chart for the Skullcandy Indy Evo shows a boost in bass (in the music EQ preset) and sub-bass, but otherwise it follows our headphone preference curve fairly closely.
 Sure enough, the sub-bass and bass are very prominent, but not really to a detriment.
 I can still listen to lots of music of many different genres and still find it enjoyable to listen to.

 The Skullcandy app allows you to choose from three EQ options: music, movie, and podcast.
 It would’ve been nice to have more options for EQ than this, since tastes may differ when it comes to frequency response.